Edeneast13/GoogleCloudJokes/README.md

 GCE module and passes them to the Android Library for display.

 ##Features Implemented
--Java library for creating jokes
+Java library for creating jokes

--Android library containing a fragment that displays the jokes -App that fetchs jokes and pases them to the Android library
+Android library containing a fragment that displays the jokes

+App that fetchs jokes and pases them to the Android library